5 Spot-On Tips For Hosting Thanksgiving Or Any Holiday Meal

 - I LOVE this Table Topics Conversation Starter collection from Amazon!
 Click HERE for more information.

-And one last tip for encouraging fun conversation at your table – make sure your centerpiece doesn’t block visibility of guests sitting across the table from one another.
+And one last tip for encouraging fun conversation at your table – make sure your centerpiece doesn’t block the visibility of guests sitting across the table from one another.
 It’s hard to carry on a conversation with someone when you can’t see them!

 Here’s what you’ll need to be prepared for sending leftovers home with others and for any leftovers that you keep yourself:

 - Chinese takeout boxes work great for sending leftovers home with guests.
-Click HERE for one pint boxes with a handle.
+Click HERE for one-pint boxes with a handle.

 - A variety of shapes and sizes of food storage containers.
 Click HERE to see my favorites.